Jopyth/MMM-Remote-Control/API/README.md

             $ curl -X GET http://magicmirrorip:8080/api/monitor/off
 ```

-**2. External APIs (Guessed)** -- when this module first loads, it parses all of the installed modules source code and checks for any custom notifications that are used.
+**2. External APIs (Guessed)** -- when this module first loads, it parses all of the installed modules' source code and checks for any custom notifications that are used.
 From this basic search, it tries to "guess" notification actions that may be valid, without them being explicitly defined anywhere else.
 For example, the "alert" command examples above are not defined within this module, the 'alert' module just looks for a notification, "SHOW_ALERT"--this is exposed as a `/module/alert/showalert` action in the External API processor.
 Full credit to this idea goes to `juzim` from the MMM-Api module.

 **3. External APIs (Explicit)** -- these commands are developed when a module loads and sends a "REGISTER_API" notification with command details to this module.
 These commands will overwrite any "guessed" commands and can provide a way for a module to define its own API, but still use the same routes already in place.